zjzshyq/zjzshyq.github.io/USL_final_paper.md

 proportion in each eigenvector.

 The result of the first line means that feature 6 with the highest proportion in component 1 is 0.44.
-Feature 6 represents the average score of museums which means people from East Asia are keen on museums when they were travelling.
+Feature 6 represents the average score of resorts which means people from East Asia are keen on resorts to have rests as their travelling destinations.

 ```python
 important_ratio_bottom = []